rrsb25/MitreAttackNav_UC_Coverage/README.md

 # MITRE ATTACK UC COVERAGE

-Most enterprises take follow-up of your use cases in excel file to try obtain dashboard, status, metrics and a lot of more attributes but this way doesn't give a picture visibility that what is covering the use cases in a kill chain.
+Most enterprises take follow-up of your use cases in excel file to try obtain dashboard, status, metrics and a lot of more attributes that are importants to them but this way doesn't give a picture visibility that what is covering the use cases within a kill chain.
 This project consist in a Python script that let you have a visibility of your UC's coverage in MITRE ATTACK Navigator.

 # Requirements
 1. Download python file UC_Excel_MitreAttackNavigator.py